 🔪 How To Make Arrabbiata Sauce

-- Start by heating the oil.
-Pour 2 tablespoons extra virgin olive oil into a large saucepan or pot, and bring it to a shimmer over medium heat.
-Carefully drop in ⅓ cup diced yellow onion and saute for 4 to 5 minutes.
+Step 1: Start by heating the oil.
+Pour 2 tablespoons (30 milliliters) of extra virgin olive oil into a large saucepan or pot and bring it to a simmer over medium heat.
+Carefully drop in 1⁄4 cup (40 grams) of diced yellow onion and saute for 4 to 5 minutes.
 The onions should be translucent.

-- Next, add garlic, seasonings, and paste.
-When the onions are ready, add 1 tablespoon minced garlic, 1⁄4 teaspoon of both salt and pepper (to taste), and 1 tablespoon crushed red pepper flakes.
+Step 2: Add garlic, seasonings, and paste.
+When the onions are ready, add 1 tablespoon (8 grams) of minced garlic, 1⁄4 teaspoon (1.5 grams) of both salt and pepper (to taste), and 1 tablespoon (8 grams) of crushed red pepper flakes.
 Saute for about 1 minute.
-Mix in 2 tablespoons tomato paste.
-Keep stirring for about 2 minutes, or until the paste turns a deep red color.
+Mix in 2 tablespoons (32 grams) of tomato paste.
+Keep stirring for about 2 minutes or until the paste turns a deep red color.

-- Then, transfer tomatoes and simmer.
-Move 3 ½ cups peeled tomatoes to the pan and break them apart, crushing slightly, with a wooden spoon while they cook.
-Then add 2 cups crushed tomatoes, juice and all.
+Step 3: Transfer tomatoes and simmer.
+Move 3½ cups (521.5 grams) of peeled tomatoes to the pan and break them apart, crushing slightly, with a wooden spoon while they cook.
+Then add 2 cups (484 grams) of crushed tomatoes, juice and all.
 Reduce heat to medium-low, and simmer uncovered for 20 to 25 minutes.

-- Finally, mix in the herbs.
-When you’re done cooking down the tomatoes, add in ¼ cup chopped, fresh basil and 2 tablespoons chopped, fresh oregano.
+Step 4: Mix in the herbs.
+When you’re done cooking down the tomatoes, add in ¼ cup (6 grams) of chopped, fresh basil and 2 tablespoons (10 grams) of chopped, fresh oregano.
 Stir them in and simmer for another 10 to 15 minutes.
 The longer you cook it, the thicker the sauce will become, so time it according to your preferences.
 Add salt and pepper as needed and remove from the heat to cool before serving.
-Enjoy!

 - To thicken your sauce, simmer it longer.
 It’s very difficult–if not impossible–to overcook this sauce.
 As long as you're simmering it over low heat, adding cook time will only aid in thickening it and developing the flavor.